We rent two general types of firearms: NON-FIRING REPLICAS (below) and BLANK FIRING

 Remington FS 700 Rifle in black, no scopeContemporary hunting rifle which was in production from the 1962 to present.
 Made in a different caliber each year, this slightly uncommon version was made in all black.

-Sling available.
+Sling included.

 $10